From Continuity to Smoothness

 Proof:

-Consider the case \(m < n\); write \(M_m = M_m(m \times n, \mathbb{R})\) for the set of
+Consider the case \(m \leq n\).
+Write \(M_m = M_m(m \times n, \mathbb{R})\) for the set of

 rank-\(m\) matrices.
 We first record the standard characterization of rank by minors.

-If \(A\) has rank \(m\), then \(A\) has \(m\) linearly independent columns; the
+If \(A\) has rank \(m\), then \(A\) has \(m\) linearly independent columns.
+The

 \(m \times m\) matrix \(B\) formed from these columns has its columns linearly independent,

-so \(\operatorname{rank} B = m\), i.e. \(B\) is nonsingular and \(\det B \neq 0\).
+so \(\operatorname{rank} B = m\), that is, \(B\) is nonsingular and \(\det B \neq 0\).
 Thus

 every rank-\(m\) matrix possesses a nonvanishing \(m \times m\) minor.
 Conversely, if some